A complete guide to the Zendesk automation assistant in 2026

 -

-Here’s a quick rundown of how Zendesk's native tool compares to a more modern, flexible alternative.
+Here’s a quick rundown of how Zendesk's native tool provides a solid enterprise foundation, with options like eesel AI serving as complementary additions.

 How to choose the right Zendesk automation assistant for your workflow

 So, with all that in mind, how do you figure out what's best for your team?
-It really comes down to taking a hard look at your specific needs.
+It really comes down to taking a look at your specific needs and how you want to scale your AI strategy.

 Evaluate your team's needs